Wisc-HCI/NRI-authoring-Backend/README.md

   ```
   rosservice call /'m1n6s200_driver'/in/stop_force_control
   ```
-  Our frontend UI has already integrate this commands with Roslibjs, so that users could easily switch on/off the force-control in the frondend.
+  Our frontend UI has already integrate these commands with Roslibjs, so that users could easily switch on/off the force-control in the frondend.

 ### Potential Error in running the backend code
 1. For those who encounter the error when running the moveit_rviz_plugin: